xdmushui/partner-center-sdk/develop/dotnet-release-notes.md

 ### Common
 * Change on the reference to authentication library – The reference is changed from Azure Active Directory Authentication Library ([ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet)) to Microsoft Authentication Library ([MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet))

-  Following changes should be made to ensure MSAL runs correctly on your application or .Net sample:
+  Following changes should be made to ensure MSAL runs correctly on your application or .NET sample:

-  * Add ‘https://login.microsoftonline.com/common/oauth2/nativeclient’ as RedirectUrl for Mobile and desktop applications
+  * Add `https://login.microsoftonline.com/common/oauth2/nativeclient` as RedirectUrl for Mobile and desktop applications
   * Add **Domain** into UserAuthentication section in your application configuration file.

     Domain is the Azure Active Directory domain or tenant Id where the Azure AD application was created

-* [Erro codes](error-codes.md) – New error code added
+* [Error codes](error-codes.md) – New error code added
   * 408: Request timeout
   * 504: Gateway timeout

 ### Manage billing

 * [Invoice line-items](get-invoiceline-items.md) - new attributes added to following APIs:
-  * GET /invoices/{invoice-id}/lineitems?provider={provider}&invoicelineitemtype=billinglineitems
+  * `GET /invoices/{invoice-id}/lineitems?provider={provider}&invoicelineitemtype=billinglineitems`
-  * GET /invoices/unbilled/lineitems?provider=onetime&invoicelineitemtype=billinglineitems
+  * `GET /invoices/unbilled/lineitems?provider=onetime&invoicelineitemtype=billinglineitems`

   New attributes:
   * productQualifiers